Have a well crafted workspace you'd like to share with the Terra community? Here's what you need to know to feature your workspace!

 Analysis-focused workspaces (e.g., Tetralogy of Fallot)

-These workspaces focus on introducing users to the specific public or restricted-access datasets available in Terra’s Data Library.
-They bundle instructions for accessing and working with various cohorts and data types (per project) in the dashboard and include example workflows or notebooks that reproduce a typical analysis of the dataset.
+These workspaces focus on introducing users to specific public or restricted-access datasets available in Terra’s Data Library.
+They bundle instructions for accessing and working with various cohorts and data types in the dashboard and include example workflows or notebooks that reproduce a typical analysis of the dataset.
 If data access is restricted, the workspace must include easy-to-follow instructions on how to gain access to the data and import the data to the workspace to run the workflows.

 Workflow-focused workspaces (e.g., GATK workspaces)